rashidwassan/TryHackMe/Introduction to Cyber Security/HTTP in Detail.md

 - `POST Request:` Used for submitting data to create new records.
 - `PUT Request:` This is used for submitting data to a web server to update information.
 - `DELETE Request:` This is used for deleting information/records from a web server.

+## HTTP Status Codes

+- `100-199 - Information Response`
+    - These are sent to tell the client the first part of their request has been accepted and they should continue sending the rest of their request.
+These     codes are no longer very common.
+- `200-299 - Success`
+    - This range of status codes is used to tell the client their request was successful.
+- `300-399 - Redirection`
+    - These are used to redirect the client's request to another resource.
+This can be either to a different webpage or a different website altogether.
+- `400-499 - Client Errors`
+    - Used to inform the client that there was an error with their request.
+- `500-599 - Server Errors`
+    - This is reserved for errors happening on the server-side and usually indicate quite a major problem with the server handling the request.